-All states have succession laws on their books and many are similar, but they can vary in subtle ways.
+All states have succession laws in their books.
+Many are similar, but each can vary in subtle ways.
 The intestate succession in Colorado depends on who is still living when a person passes away.

-When the Decedent Is Survived by a Spouse
+When the Deceased Is Survived by a Spouse

 When the deceased is survived by only a spouse (no children or parents), the surviving spouse inherits the entire probate estate (in this case, probate is the legal process of dividing up an estate).
 The same applies when the decedent (person who died) is survived by a spouse and children, but only if all of the children are also the children of the surviving spouse.

-The surviving spouse inherits the first $150,000 of the probate estate plus one half of the balance of the estate if she has children that are not also the children of the deceased.
-The decedent's children would inherit the remainder of the estate per stirpes, a legal term that means each will receive an equal share of that portion of the estate.
+The surviving spouse inherits the first $225,000 of the probate estate plus 50% of the balance of the estate if the spouse has children of the descendants and descendants from another relationship.
+The deceased's children would inherit the remainder of the estate per stirpes, a legal term that means each will receive an equal share of that portion of the estate.

-The surviving spouse's share reduces to $100,000 off the top of the estate and half the balance of the estate if she survives the deceased and the deceased had adult children who were not also her children.
+The surviving spouse's share reduces to $150,000 and 50% of the balance of the estate if she survives the deceased, and the deceased had adult children who were not the spouse's children.
 The deceased's children would share the balance of the estate per stirpes.

-The surviving spouse inherits the first $200,000 of the probate estate and 75 percent of the balance of the estate when the deceased is survived by both a spouse and parents.
-The parents receive the remaining 25 percent equally, or if there is only one surviving parent, that parent would solely inherit the remaining 25 percent.
+The surviving spouse inherits the first $300,000 of the probate estate and 75% of the balance of the estate when the deceased is survived by both a spouse and parents.
+The parents receive the remaining 25% equally.
+If there is only one surviving parent, that parent would inherit the remaining 25%.

 When There's No Surviving Spouse

-When the deceased is survived by descendants but no spouse, her descendants inherit the entire probate estate per stirpes.
+When the deceased is survived by descendants but no spouse, their descendants inherit the entire probate estate per stirpes.
 Descendants include children, grandchildren, great-grandchildren, and their offspring.
 They "descend" from the deceased.

 When There's No Spouse, Descendants, or Parents

 Finally, if the deceased leaves no family members at all, the entire probate estate will escheat (banks are required to turn the funds over to the state) to the State of Colorado.
-In other words, it goes to the state more or less by default.
+In other words, the estate goes to the state more or less by default.